jamitzky/pupyMPI/documentation/mpirun.rst

         --enable-profiling  Whether to enable profiling of MPI scripts.
 Profiling data are stored in
                             ./logs/pupympi.profiling.rank<rank>.
 Defaults to off.
+        --socket-poll-method=SOCKET_POLL_METHOD
+                            Specify which socket polling method to use.
+Available methods are epoll (Linux only), kqueue (*BSD only), poll (most UNIX variants) and select (all operating systems).
+Default behaviour is to attempt to use either epoll or kqueue depending on the platform, then fall back to poll and finally select.
+        --yappi             Whether to enable profiling with Yappi.
+Defaults to off.
+        --yappi-sorttype=YAPPI_SORTTYPE
+                            Sort type to use with yappi.
+One of: name (function name), ncall (call count), ttotal (total time), tsub (total time minus subcalls), tavg (total average time) --cmd-handle=CMD_HANDLE
+                            Path to where mpirun.py should place the run handle file (for utility usage).
+        --disable-utilities
+        --settings=SETTINGS
+                            A comma separated list of files of settings objects, overriding the default one.
+If you supply several files they will be parsed and imported one by one overriding each other.
+This menas that the last file take priority.

 Passing arguments through to the user script
 --------------------------------------------
 Normally the internal MPI code will handle all command line arguments and return